 It’s a serious offence to flee the scene of a car accident.
 Call the police and give them all of the information you gathered.
 This will increase the chances of the offending driver will be apprehended.
 While you’re waiting for an officer to arrive, take some pictures of the damage for your records.

 This is very important: It’s vital you make a police report within 24 hours of the hit and run incident and inform your car insurance company.
-Many insurers will only accept a car insurance claim if a police report has been filed.
+Many insurers will only accept a car insurance claim if a police report has been filed as well.

 Tell your car insurance company

-Due to the fact only one driver is named in the claim, damages will have to be taken care of under your policy.
-Hit and run incidents are the only type of car accidents in which you’re not at fault but must pay your collision deductible.
+Due to the fact that only one driver is named in the claim, reporting car damages will have to be taken care of under your policy.
+Hit-and-run incidents are the only type of car accidents in which you’re not at fault but must pay your collision deductible.
 This is because there’s no other insurance provider to pay the damages under their driver’s liability.

-If you don’t have collision coverage, you won’t have insurance benefits to help with the damages.
-The aha insurance policy is you need make a police report within 24 hour of the event, and you can notify the insurance company either before or after you have made the police report.
-If the third party is not identified, coverage will be paid out under your collision coverage and you are required to pay your deductible.
+If you don’t have collision coverage in Ontario, you won’t have insurance benefits to help with the damages to the vehicle itself.
+You need make a police report within 24 hour of the event, and you can usually notify the insurance company either before or after you have made the police report.
+If the third party is not identified, coverage will be paid out under your collision coverage and you’ll be required to pay your deductible.

-Since you’re not at fault and you made a report to police before filing the claim, your premium will not go up.
+Since you’re not at fault and you made a report to police before filing the claim, your premium will not go up due to a hit and run.
 All you have to worry about is paying the deductible.

 Don’t hesitate after a hit and run